Mansour: Why We Chose 1620 as the Year of ‘Our True Founding,’ not 1619

 “It’s kind of just based off the genocide of the indigenous people,” one student at Minnesota’s Macalester College told the College Fix.
 “The history of the holiday is obviously not the best.
 It’s very violent and oppressive,” said another.

-Sorry, no. This left-wing “narrative of Thanksgiving” is historically inaccurate revisionist garbage.
+Sorry, no. This left-wing “narrative of Thanksgiving” is historically inaccurate garbage.
 We know who the Pilgrims are and what they did because they meticulously documented everything for posterity.

 Our Founding Myth